sownds7/Semantic-Question-Matching-System/README.md

 MTech KE Intern Final Semester Project

-Semantic Question Matching system enables the model to identify the similar questions.
+Semantic Question Answer system enables the model to identify the questions that have same answers.